R v Kouri: Background

-In 1997, James Kouri, the owner of the Montreal club Coeur à Corps, was accused of operating a common bawdy-house and fined $7,500 under section 210(1) of the Criminal Code.
+In 1997, James Kouri, the owner of the Montreal club Coeur à Corps, was accused of operating a common bawdy-house, convicted at trial, and fined $7,500 under section 210(1) of the Criminal Code.
 The fine came after undercover investigations of the club by police that started in 1996, although the club had been established in 1985.
 The group sex club was for couples who, upon entering, would be asked if they were a "liberated couple."
 Only those who replied in the affirmative could enter, and the couples would have to pay an entrance fee.

-On appeal to the Quebec Court of Appeal, Mr. Kouri was acquitted.
+On appeal to the Quebec Court of Appeal, Kouri was acquitted.